-He got his first taste of playing at Macron Stadium in the FA Youth Cup third round clash against Crewe Alexandra in November 2010 and has been a mainstay in the reserve team in the time since.
+He got his first taste of playing on Wanderers' home soil in the FA Youth Cup third round clash against Crewe Alexandra in November 2010 and has been a mainstay in the reserve team in the time since.

 In 2011/12 he spent three months on the sidelines after fracturing his foot in the second string's game with Blackburn in November 2011.

 After returning to fitness, he was rewarded with a new three-and-a-half year contract in February 2012.

 Vela listed one of his long-term ambitions as progressing through to the Bolton Wanderers first-team, and he realised this dream in April 2012 when he came off the bench in the 1-1 draw at home to Swansea City.